kfranzen/Skooply/skoopserver.md

 	* sort = skoop.attribute or { skoop.attribute : -1 }

 		In the second version -1 indicates a descending sort.
-1 is an ascending sort.
+1 is an ascending sort and is the default.
 Multiple fields can be specified in normal JSON notation.

 	* limit = number of skoops to return